 How to add matcha into your life?

 You might be wondering about including matcha in daily life by now.
 Before you choose to do so, there are a few things to consider.
 There are two types of matcha available: one is ceremonial grade and another one is culinary grade.
-Ceremonial grade matcha is costlier and is made from juvenile green tea leaves and hence has a mellow flavour.
+Ceremonial grade matcha is costlier.
+It has juvenile green tea leaves and so has a mellow flavor.
 On the other hand, culinary matcha is cheaper and is bitter in taste.

 Preparation of matcha is different from green tea in which you brew the green tea leaves in hot water.
 But for making matcha, you might need a whisk.
 You will first have to put a small amount of matcha in a bowl.
 Then whisk the matcha powder after pouring some hot water.
 Remember to whisk in a zigzag pattern, not in a circular pattern.
 Add more hot water if you have to.
 You can even add some steamed milk or sugar syrup if you like.
 Simply whisk again until you get a foamy liquid.
 Now you can enjoy your freshly prepared matcha.

 Matcha is mostly safe to consume.
 But drinking too much matcha in a day can be harmful.
 Always check with your doctor before starting to take matcha regularly.
 Possible side effects are headaches, diarrhea, insomnia, and irritability, when taken in high doses.
 Pregnant women should use caution.